ohata-toast/Network-VPC/en/overview.md

 #### Internet Gateway

 Generally known as a gateway, it refers to a pathway of a network configured by a subnet to the outside.<br>https://en.wikipedia.org/wiki/Gateway_(telecommunications)#Internet_gateway

-#### NAT Gateway

-A passage connected to the outside, similar to the Internet gateway.
-The source IP is converted to a fixed IP for communication.

 #### Routing Table